LestlinRobins/fAImer/PWA_CACHE_IMPLEMENTATION.md

 - ✅ Provides user feedback for offline/online status
 - ✅ Handles network failures gracefully

-Your VayalCare PWA is now fully equipped for offline use! 🌱📱
+Your fAImer PWA is now fully equipped for offline use! 🌱📱